There is much talk about how difficult it is to make macarons.

 Use a Mat

 If you can, buy a Moule Macaron, a silicon mat designed specifically for making macarons.
-My favorite is from Lakeland in the UK, but shop around where you are.
+Our favorite is from Lakeland in the UK, but shop around where you are.
 You don't have to buy a mat; you can draw a template onto greaseproof paper; the advantage to the mat is the indentations help to create a perfect shape.

 Use Food Color Paste